typesense/showcase-natural-language-search-restaurants/README.md

 This means you can find exactly what you're looking for with ease and flexibility, even if your exact keywords aren't in the restaurant's description.
 Experience a more intuitive and powerful way to discover your next dining destination!
 <br>
 <br>
-This demo uses the dataset "TripAdvisor European restaurants" which is available on a <a href="https://www.kaggle.com/datasets/stefanoleone992/tripadvisor-european-restaurants" target="_blank">Kaggle</a>.
+This demo uses the dataset "TripAdvisor European restaurants" which is available on <a href="https://www.kaggle.com/datasets/stefanoleone992/tripadvisor-european-restaurants" target="_blank">Kaggle</a>.

 ## Tech Stack